Crush – A Fine Wine Affair

 Plus a special blind tasting table with draw prizes!

 The Belfry Theatre

-- All proceeds benefit the 40th anniversary season of Victoria’s leading professional theatre company as well as its beautiful heritage venue in the heart of Fernwood.
+- All proceeds benefit the 41st season of Victoria’s leading professional theatre company as well as its beautiful heritage venue in the heart of Fernwood.

 - Donations of wine, as well as wine-related travel or unique local experiences for the auctions are gratefully accepted.
 CRA tax receipts and/or business receipts available.

 - Ask us about cash sponsorships of Crush (or Belfry Theatre productions) featuring your logo in high profile marketing materials including display ads.
 We are happy to custom design a proposal for you, featuring year round recognition, tickets and many other attractive benefits.